Available with Location Referencing license.

 ArcGIS Roads and Highways supports 3D data in all LRS calculations where the LRS data being used is in 3D.
-You can visualize and edit your LRS data in ArcGIS Pro in local scenes.
+You can visualize and edit z-aware LRS data in local scenes, apply z-values to LRS operations, and edit z-values using LRS editing tools.

 All feature classes that are part of the LRS data model are z aware.
 This includes the centerline feature class, all LRS Networks, and LRS events.
 To ensure your LRS data is in 3D, the centerline features must have z-values populated.
 When these centerlines are used to create routes in an LRS Network, their z-values are applied to the routes.
 When events are created on the routes, they are also assigned the z-values from the route.